Return to top

 Notes

-• To save time, cook the spaghetti squash is in the microwave, but you can also cook it in the oven.
+• Save Time: I cook the spaghetti squash in the microwave to reduce prep time, but you can also cook it in the oven.

 Nutrition